CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 - Every interaction must leave them more confident than before
 - Every error must become an opportunity to prove our care
 - Every success must feel like their personal victory
+- Every comparison must honor their sovereignty of choice

 **Quality Assurance:**
 - Emotional trust scores monitored in real-time